SurveyMonkey/public_api_docs/includes/_questions.md

-validation  | Whether the answer must pass certain validation parameters | Object validation.type  | Type of validation to use: `any`, `integer`, `decimal`, `date_us`, `date_intl`, `regex`, `email`, or `text_length` | String-ENUM validation.text  | Text to display if validation fails | String validation.min  | Minimum value an answer can be to pass validation | DateString, int, or null depending on validation.type validation.max | Maximum value an answer can be to pass validation | DateString, int, or null depending on validation.type validation.sum  | Only accepted is family=open_ended and subtype=numerical, the exact integer textboxes must sum to in order to pass validation | Integer validation.sum_text  | Only accepted is family=open_ended and subtype=numerical, the message to display if textboxes do not sum to validation.sum | String forced_ranking  | If type is matrix and subtype is rating or single, whether or not to force ranking | Boolean
+validation  | Whether the answer must pass certain validation parameters | Object validation.type  | Type of validation to use: `any`, `integer`, `decimal`, `date_us`, `date_intl`, `regex`, `email`, or `text_length` | String-ENUM validation.text  | Text to display if validation fails | String validation.min  | Minimum value an answer can be to pass validation | Date string, integer, or null depending on validation.type validation.max | Maximum value an answer can be to pass validation | Date string, integer, or null depending on validation.type validation.sum  | Only accepted is family=open_ended and subtype=numerical, the exact integer textboxes must sum to in order to pass validation | Integer validation.sum_text  | Only accepted is family=open_ended and subtype=numerical, the message to display if textboxes do not sum to validation.sum | String forced_ranking  | If type is matrix and subtype is rating or single, whether or not to force ranking | Boolean